 Too often the focus on the theme of ‘Ageing Bodies’ applies only to young women and those transitioning into their middle-aged years.
 Cheryl Laz (2003) affirms that despite the extensive work feminist scholars have paid to ageing bodies, the discussion of old bodies is ‘sorely lacking’.
 This is because women of the ‘Fourth Age’; post-middle-aged, are commonly disregarded completely.
 Such exclusion in the discussion leads to these women’s political and social empowerment being stumped.

 In Barbara Brook’s ‘Feminist Perspectives on the Body’ (1999), she draws attention to what she deems as ‘neglect’ of women’s bodies once they have reached menopause.
 She upholds that once women have started this biological change they are often paid no attention in the feminist discussion of women’s ‘Ageing Bodies’.
-This is problematic as women do not cease to be women once they begin menopause.
+This is problematic as women do not cease to be women once menopause starts.

 Toni Calasanti, Kathleen F. Slevin and Neal King (2006) contend with Brook that one of the biggest issues with many feminists is that they often treat age-based oppression as “a given – an et cetera as if to indicate that we already know what it is”.
 Instead, the majority of feminists lend most of their attention to the ‘ageing’ rather than the old.
 Such common practice within feminist studies is far too reductionist and has big consequences socially and academically.

 According to the NHS, in the UK the average age of menopause onset is 51.
 For the sake of this post, we will think of middle-aged women to be between 45 and 65 years old.
 Therefore, this implies that on average, the majority of middle-aged women are also neglected from feminist discourse.